pivotal/blog/content/post/agile-development-for-highly-scalable-data-processing-pipelines.md

 Test driven development is core to delivering efficient and high-quality data pipelines.
 Going a step further, following extreme programming principles also help in making data centric projects successful.
 By following a process similar to the [‘7 Step Approach’](#seven_steps) described in this post, we believe that extreme programming can be easy to adopt and apply to a wide spectrum of data-driven use cases.
 Below is a recap of the key benefits of following such an approach:

-* Follow TDD and extreme programming principles to increase robustness, tranparency, and quality of data processing pipelines
+* Follow TDD and extreme programming principles to increase robustness, tranparency, and quality of data processing pipelines.
-* Parallel execution of multiple entities to speed processing of big data, increasing agility of model development cycles
+* Parallel execution of multiple entities to speed processing of big data, increasing agility of model development cycles.
-* Incorporating fault tolerance, debug logging, input/output bounds checking and management, and implementing normalized data structures to mitiage risks
+* Incorporating fault tolerance, debug logging, input/output bounds checking and management, and implementing normalized data structures to mitiage risks.